Image

 My pricing philosophy & policies

-I intentionally aim to serve a variety of people in my practice—including groups who have historically had less access to coaching due to systemic oppression (e.g., 43% of my clients are people of color).
+I intentionally aim to serve a variety of people in my practice—including groups who have historically had less access to coaching due to systemic oppression (e.g., 43% of my clients are people of color, and I work with quite a few people who identify as LGBTQIA+ and people across the neurodiversity spectrum).

 • Sliding-scale (variable pricing):